tigera-cs/servicenow/traininglabs/2.3-networking-ipam-lab-YAOBANK/README.md

 * blockSize: used by Calico IPAM to efficiently assign ad BGP advertize ip addresses in blocks.
 * ipipMode/vxlanMode: to allow or disable ipip and vxlan overlay. options are never, always and crosssubnet

-To create new ippools that fall under the k8s cluster CIDR and do not overlap, we create new subnet's into smaller ippools.

 Examine the content of the manifest `cat ./lab_manifests/2.3-ippools.yaml`